cooltronicpl/-ispconfig3-varnish/README.md

 ### END HTTPS
 ```

-## For certain domains and scripts which may not be used with varnish
+## For certain domains or scripts which may not be used with varnish caching

 You may add multiple of domain host which you want to pass through Varnish, example is included in /etc/varnish/default.vcl.